ymdatta/ASE_Spring24_Project/src/gate.md

   my.datas[kl]:add(row) end
 ```
  In
-the above, ROWs from differernt classes are store in their own DATA
+the above, ROWs from different classes are store in their own DATA
 instance.
 Also note that we test the classifier before updating the columns
 (so we are always testing on previously unseen examples).
 For full
 details on the above, see the rest of this paper.

 Here's an example usage where the  `learn()` is passed in as a call-back
 function, to be executed whenever we see new examples.